 Road Salt

-You can do this yourself using parts from a salvaged Honda Accord, so don’t worry about paying high prices at a mechanic.
+You can do this using parts from a salvaged Honda Accord, so don’t worry about paying high prices at a mechanic.

 Brake Dust

-However, if the brake dust accumulates over time, this may be a sign that more serious repairs are needed and you should take your car in for service as soon as possible.
+However, if the brake dust accumulates over time, this may be a sign that more serious repairs are needed, and you should take your car in for service as soon as possible.

-In some cases where corrosion has set in around the bearings themselves, a complete overhaul of all four wheels may be necessary in order to fix the issue permanently–so always get an accurate diagnosis from your mechanic before taking any action.
+In some cases where corrosion has set in around the bearings themselves, a complete overhaul of all four wheels may be necessary to fix the issue permanently–so always get an accurate diagnosis from your mechanic before taking any action.

 Lastly, don’t forget to lubricate all moving parts on your vehicle every month so they will run smoothly and quietly for years to come.